By: Posted on Published:

 How to be a good mentor.
 Learn 5 tips for connecting and helping others grow thru mentorship.

-Do you have a mentor in your life?
+Have you had a good mentor in your live?
 Are you a mentor?

 This past weekend we had brunch with 5 other couples that also lead groups in our church.
 One of the couples mentors the group.
 It’s been a while since I’ve had a mentor in my life.
 Typically mentors for me have been for business, but after this weekend’s meet-up – the concept of mentoring had my wheels turning.